One is my dove, my perfect one is but one,

 Hence, the basic thought of the Greek perfect tense is that the progress of an action has been completed and the results of the action are continuing in full effect.
 The progress of the action has reached its culmination and the finished results are now in existence.
 Unlike the English perfect tense which is used to express actions that began in the past and continue in the present, the Greek perfect tense indicates the continuation and present state of a completed past action.
 For instance, Galatians 2:20 should be translated as “I am in a present state of having been crucified with Christ,” indicating that not only was Paul crucified with Christ in the past, but he is existing now in that present condition.
 The apostle continues: “The life I now live in the body, I live by faith in the Son of God, who loved me and gave himself for me.”
 The Greek perfect tense has to do with the person’s present condition or state that has resulted in the past.

 In his Apostolic Constitution, Ineffabilis Deus, 8 December 1854, Pope Pius lX cites the Divine Maternity as the “Supreme reason for the privilege” of the Immaculate Conception.
-We should keep in mind that when God predestined Mary to be the mother of Christ our Lord (Luke 1:43), He knew that she would pronounce her Fiat that first instant He fashioned and sanctified her soul.
+We should keep in mind that when God predestined Mary to be the mother of Christ our Lord (Lk 1:43), He knew that she would pronounce her Fiat that first instant He fashioned and sanctified her soul.
 The perfect tense itself does not function to indicate that this state of grace will necessarily continue to exist after the present time.
-Paul continues to be in the state of being crucified with Christ on condition that Christ lives in him, and while he lives his life “by faith in the Son of God,” just as Mary continues to be in the state of sanctifying grace and justified before God provided she is the mother of our Divine Lord.
-God clothed the Mother of the Son with “garments of salvation” and arrayed her in a “robe of righteousness” so that she would be worthiest of being the Mother of God (Isaiah 61:10).
+Paul continues to be in the state of being crucified with Christ on the condition that Christ lives in him, and while he lives his life “by faith in the Son of God,” just as Mary continues to be in the state of sanctifying grace and justified before God provided she is the mother of our Divine Lord.
+God clothed the Mother of the Son with “garments of salvation” and arrayed her in a “robe of righteousness” so that she would be worthiest of being the Mother of God (Isa 61:10).

 We should keep in mind that the expression kecharitomene is in the vocative case.
 Kecharitomene is the name the angel gives Mary when he first greets her.
 The name defines who she is in her standing before God as our Lord’s mother.
 So, the state of grace in which Mary continues to exist at the time of the Annunciation can be of enduring and permanent quality.
 In Scripture, the names God gives his servants (Abram-Abraham, Sarai-Sarah, Jacob-Israel, Simon-Peter, Saul-Paul) refer to their defining characteristics as God’s servants.
 The name Sarah (“exalted princess” in ancient Hebrew), for example, points to her status of being the Matriarch of the Covenant, who prefigures the Davidic Queen Mother (Gebirah) and ultimately the Blessed Virgin Mary, Queen of Heaven.